iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/what-is-a-project.md

 recommend using DVC to avail of all the features of Iterative Studio.

-To **run new experiments** from Iterative Studio, add credentials with sufficient access.
-Optionally, integrate with CI to run experiments automatically on CI triggers.
+To **run new experiments** from Iterative Studio, add credentials with sufficient access to your cloud.
+Optionally, set up Continuous Integration (CI) to run experiments automatically on CI triggers.
 [Learn more][run-experiments]

 To **track live metrics and plots** of running experiments, configure the `DVC_STUDIO_TOKEN` environment variable and use DVCLive in your training